6 Things You Need to Know to Survive Sturgis

-Camp, Don’t Stay in a Hotel
+Camp; Don’t Stay in a Hotel

 Don’t Go During Sturgis

-The Black Hills are filled with tight twisties, 45-55mph speed limits and quaint little gas stations and convenience stores.
-This place is a large reason why Sturgis has evolved into such a big rally.
-The Black Hills National Forest is gigantic and spreads through the South Western part of the state.
-One of our favorite rides was heading from the national monuments, like Mount Rushmore, to Deadwood, SD, via Hwy 385.
+The Black Hills are filled with tight twisties, 45-55 mph speed limits, and quaint little gas stations and convenience stores.
+The beauty and geography of this place is a large reason why Sturgis has evolved into such a big rally.
+The Black Hills National Forest is gigantic and spreads through the southwestern part of the state.
+But enjoying it can be a challenge with so many other people around.

 If you’re on a motorcycle because it’s a solo experience you should visit Sturgis, just not during Sturgis.
 Go ride the Black Hills at a different time of year.
 Grab a hotel when they’re a lot cheaper.
 One of our favorite rides was heading from Mount Rushmore to Deadwood via US Route 385.
 The good and bad thing about the hills is that you lose cell phone service.
 Could make for a bad day, or a great day.